akhilrajmailbox/flask-counter-app/README.md

 ```
    redis            :       Deploy HA Redis on K8s
+   metrics_deploy   :       Configure and Deploy Metrics Server (for HPA)
    counter_app      :       Deploy the application on K8s
    full_deploy      :       Complete Deployment and configuration in single command
 ```